teambit/docs/docs/getting-started/06-choose-dev-env.md

 ---
 id: choose-dev-env
-title: Use a Development Environment
+title: Use a Dev Environment
 ---

 [A Bit Development Environment](/docs/environments/overview) is a special type of component that configures and “bundles” together the different services required in a component development workflow.